awsdocs/iam-user-guide/doc_source/tutorial_billing.md

 ## Step 3: Attach billing policies to your user groups<a name="tutorial-billing-step3"></a>

 Now that you have custom billing policies available, you can attach them to their corresponding user groups that you created earlier\.
 Although you can attach a policy directly to a user or role, we recommend \(in accordance with IAM best practices\) that you use user groups instead\.
-For more information, see [Use user groups to assign permissions to IAM users](best-practices.md#use-groups-for-permissions)\.

 **To attach billing policies to your user groups**